As I was driving to Hobby Lobby to collect much needed supplies for my upcoming period, I chuckled to myself about how even my menstruation is crafty.

 For the 18th year since I read the book Cunt and discovered the sea sponge, I’m going to yet again refuse to spend a cycle shoving ‘a wad of dry fucking cotton’ into any part of my body, bleeding or not.
 It’s abrasive.
 It’s uncomfortable.
 It’s full of things I definitely do NOT want coming in contact with the inner workings of my girl parts.

 I’m writing this post to share with you the many reasons why you might also want to get crafty with your periods.

 No more pain.
-No more dreading the moon cycle.
+No more dreading my cycle.
 No more running from my womanhood.

-No more intimate contact with pesticides and phthalates, no more waste products.
+No more intimate contact with pesticides and phthalates, and no more waste products.

 Sponges have to be dealt with more often than tampons because when they get full, if you laugh or cough and they haven’t been recently rinsed, you’re in a bit of trouble.

 *The first day of my period always requires more attention than the following days, and if I’m going out, I wear a panty linter just in case something makes me giggle at an inopportune moment.

 And as far as rinsing them in public goes… lucky you!
 Many establishments now offer handicap bathroom stalls with sinks INSIDE so you can save yourself the dilemma of the audience at the sink.
 Me on the other hand, I started doing this stuff long before such conveniences existed.

 If you’ve got a favorite alternative to pads and tampons that I haven’t mentioned, please share with us in the comments below!